john-azzaro/Study-Create-React-App/README.md

 <dl>
 <dd>

-## create-react-app is a ready-made React app starter.
+## "create-react-app" is a ready-made React app starter.
 **With ```create-react-app```, you can save time on setup and configuration to get going quicker with one simple command.** When you run this command, npx is going to download the most recent ```create-react-app``` release, run it, and then remove it from your local system.
 This means you will NEVER have an outdated version of the system.

 <br>